CoderTristan/Ideas/README.md

 job search with good search and possible added jobs

-questions all on one page with search and answers sorted by quality with reputations and top answer
+questions all on one page with search and answers sorted by quality with reputations and top answer quota like

 summarizing reddit or grammar in dulingo

-note taker for any website

-daily mood ask with mood time graph and maybe ai explanations

 input time difficulty in/outdoor theme and ai generates idea and timer can be pressed